BurningSlime1233/Azebane/Azebane.md

 Azebane is the second [[Planets|planet]] in the [[Xia-Ruph System]].
 The moons [[Aethoros]] and [[Zaereon]] revolve around it.

+The name Azebane itself is written into the collective consciousness of the people.
+Its name an instinct
 # [[Azebane Geography]]

 # [[Major Factions, Guilds and Organizations]]